Blinken, in Kenya, seeks to cool regional crises

 The top U.S. diplomat for Africa, Molly Phee, met Tuesday with Hamdok and Burhan.
 Burhan said the leaders of Sudan were willing to engage in dialogue with all political forces without conditions, according to a statement from the newly appointed Sovereign Council.

-In addition to trying to cool tensions in the region, Blinken’s trip is also aimed at raising Washington’s profile as a player in regional and international initiatives to restore peace and promote democracy and human rights as it competes with China for influence in developing countries.
+In addition to trying to cool tensions in the region, Blinken’s trip is also aimed at raising Washington’s profile as a player in regional and international initiatives to restore peace and promote democracy and human rights as it competes with China for influence.

 That push didn’t get off to a great start in Africa.
 The coronavirus pandemic canceled a planned early summer visit by Blinken to the continent.
 The trip was rescheduled for August, only to be postponed again due to the turmoil in Afghanistan that preoccupied Washington.